OSH Answers Fact Sheets

 Are there any Canadian regulations or guidelines for vibration exposure?

 Many Canadian jurisdictions do not have regulations concerning vibration exposure.
 However, it is prudent to reduce the level of exposure as much as practical since vibration causes ill health effects.
-It is possible to do this by engineering controls, the use of protective equipment and safe work practices.
+It is possible to do this by using engineering controls, safe work practices, and protective equipment.
 The design of vibration-damped equipment and engine mountings are the most effective engineering methods of controlling vibration exposure.

 In the absence of formal regulations, Canadian agencies often use the Threshold Limit Values (TLVs) and guidelines recommended by the American Conference of Governmental Industrial Hygienists (ACGIH).
 These TLVs are based on the recommendations of the International Organization for Standardization (ISO).